minaminao/ctf-blockchain/README.md

 | ----------------------------------------------- | --------------- |
 | [0x41414141 CTF: Rich Club](src/0x41414141CTF/) | DEX, flash loan |

-### Bypassing bot and taking an ERC-20 token owned by a wallet with a known private key
+### Bypassing bots and taking ERC-20 tokens owned by wallets with known private keys
 - If a wallet with a known private key has an ERC-20 token but no Ether, it is usually necessary to first send Ether to the wallet and then `transfer` the ERC-20 token to get the ERC-20 token.
 - However, if a bot that immediately takes the Ether sent at this time is running, the Ether will be stolen when the Ether is simply sent.
-- We can use [Flashbots](https://docs.flashbots.net/) bundled transactions or just `permit` and `transferFrom` if the token is [EIP-2612 permit](https://eips.ethereum.org/EIPS/eip-2612) friendly.
+- In this situation, we can use [Flashbots](https://docs.flashbots.net/) bundled transactions or just `permit` and `transferFrom` if the token is [EIP-2612 permit](https://eips.ethereum.org/EIPS/eip-2612) friendly.

 | Challenge                                                                 | Note, Keywords |
 | ------------------------------------------------------------------------- | -------------- |
 | [EthernautDAO: 5.
 EthernautDaoToken](src/EthernautDAO/EthernautDaoToken/) |                |

-### Claimable intermediate nodes of a Merkle tree
+### Claimable intermediate nodes of Merkle trees

 | Challenge                                             | Note, Keywords |
 | ----------------------------------------------------- | -------------- |